88-degrees/Book-of-Changes/appendix01s2.md

 pleasure and, on the ground of that, movement following.
 The marrying away is of a younger sister.

-3. 'Any action will be evil:'--the places (of the lines) are not those appropriate to them.
+3. 'Any action will be evil:' -- the places (of the lines) are not those appropriate to them.

-'It will be in no wise advantageous:'--the weak (third and fifth lines) are mounted on strong lines.
+'It will be in no wise advantageous:' -- the weak (third and fifth lines) are mounted on strong lines.

 <a name="fr_179"></a>[LV](#fn_179).

-1. Făng has the signification of being great.
+1. [**Fēng ䷶**](e4b8b0feng.md) has the signification of being great.
 It is made up of the trigrams (representing)

 ###### p.
 259

 intelligence and movement directed by that intelligence.
 It is thus that it has that signification.

-2. 'The king has reached the condition (denoted by Făng):'--he has still to make it greater.
+2. 'The king has reached the condition (denoted by [**Fēng ䷶**](e4b8b0feng.md)):' -- he has still to make it greater.

 'There is no occasion to be anxious.
-Let him be as the sun at noon:'--it is for him to cause his light to shine on all under the sky.
+Let him be as the sun at noon:' -- it is for him to cause his light to shine on all under the sky.

 3. When the sun has reached the meridian height, it begins to decline.
 When the moon has become full, it begins to wane.
 The (interaction of) heaven and earth is now vigorous and abundant, now dull and scanty, growing and diminishing according to the seasons.
 How much more must it be so with (the operations of) men!
 How much more also with the spiritual agency!

 <a name="fr_180"></a>[LVI](#fn_180).

-1. 'Lü indicates that there may be some small attainment and progress:'--the weak (line) occupies the central place in the outer (trigram), and is obedient to the strong (lines on either side of it).
+1. '[**Lǚ ䷷**](e69785lv.md) indicates that there may be some small attainment and progress:' -- the weak (line) occupies the central place in the outer (trigram), and is obedient to the strong (lines on either side of it).
 (We have also the attributes of quiet) resting closely attached to intelligence (in the component

 ###### p.
 260

 trigrams).
 Hence it is said, 'There may be some small attainment and progress.
 If the stranger or traveller be firm and correct as he ought to be, there will be good fortune.'

-2. Great is the time and great is the right course to be taken as intimated in Lü!
+2. Great is the time and great is the right course to be taken as intimated in [**Lǚ ䷷**](e69785lv.md)!

 <a name="fr_181"></a>[LVII](#fn_181).

-1. The double Sun shows how, in accordance with it, (governmental) orders are reiterated.
+1. The double [**Xùn ䷸**](e5b7bdxun.md) shows how, in accordance with it, (governmental) orders are reiterated.

 2. (We see that) the strong (fifth line) has penetrated into the central and correct place, and the will (of its subject) is being carried into effect; (we see also) the weak (first and fourth lines) both obedient to the strong lines (above them).
 It is hence said, 'There will be some little attainment and progress.
 There will be advantage in movement onward in whatever direction.
 It will be advantageous also to see the great man.'